Types of marketing collateral:

 Infographics - looking beyond data visualization

 We mentioned infographics earlier as an example of awareness stage content.
 Infographics go far beyond displaying qualitative data in quantitative formats.
 This interactive infographic from QZ is animated and reacts to the user’s actions as they click.
-Adding this interactivity can help keep your reader’s attention on your content a little longer.
+Interactive elements can keep your reader’s attention on your content a little longer.

 Virtual reality (VR) - immersion like never before